 There’s a lot of ways to ensure kids eat a healthier diet, but one of the most important tips to follow is to cut down on their sugar intake.
 It’s hard, especially when both parents aren’t on board with cutting out sugar, but you might be surprised by the difference it makes in day to day behaviour and, surprisingly, energy levels.

 A great tip is to start by switching to online grocery shopping.
 That way, you won’t have the kids with you begging you for sugary treats.
 You can make sure you’re buying healthier foods, giving you more control over their diet without them influencing you in any way.
+You can also easily find ingredients like sriracha at online grocery stores.
 Also avoid offering sugary snacks as treats for good behaviour.
 Finally, making sure they’re allowed just one treat a day can also help – my kids think frozen green smoothies are ‘ice lollies’.

 Lead by example